efueger/autorenter-angular1/CONTRIBUTING.md

 ## Making changes

-* Create a feature branch from the master branch.
+* Create a feature branch from the development branch.
 * Check for unnecessary whitespace/changes with `git diff --check` before committing.
   * Also check that your code is formatted properly with spaces (hint: Use [.editorconfig](http://editorconfig.org/)).
 * Keep git commit messages clear and appropriate.